nicolaNak/UnrealGASLearningProject/README.md

 This is my work following the Udemy tutorial found here: https://www.udemy.com/course/unreal-engine-5-gas-top-down-rpg/

-It is a mix of C++ and BP to set up the Gameplay Ability System to control an RPG. it has been made in Unreal Engine v5.3
+It is a mix of C++ and BP to set up the Gameplay Ability System to control an RPG.
+It has been made in Unreal Engine v5.3.

 I also used this project to apply some learning/test environment queries on the enemy AI.
 Due to this the enemies AI systems do not work properly.